-Temperature Offset: Compensates for the water temperature reading from a NMEA 0183 water-temperature sensor or a temperature-capable transducer (Setting the Water Temperature Offset).
+Temp.
+Offset: Allows you to set an offset value to compensate for the water temperature reading from a NMEA 0183 water-temperature sensor or a temperature-capable transducer (Setting the Water Temperature Offset, page 44).

-Calibrate Water Speed: Calibrates the speed-sensing transducer or sensor (xx).
+Calibrate Water Speed: Calibrates the speed-sensing transducer or sensor (Calibrating a Water Speed Device, page 44).

-Fuel Capacity: Sets the combined fuel capacity of all the fuel tanks on your vessel (xx).
+Fuel Capacity: Sets the combined fuel capacity of all the fuel tanks on your vessel (Setting the Fuel Capacity of the Vessel, page 31).